 But it’s not enough to just send emails to your customers without a plan.

-eCommerce email marketing is a vast subset of a larger digital marketing strategy that requires time and attention in order to be be successful.
+eCommerce email marketing is a vast subset of a larger eCommerce marketing strategy that requires time and attention in order to be be successful.
 In this article, we’ll discuss 9 eCommerce email marketing tips that will make sure you get the full value of your customer relationships.

 1. Reward Loyal Subscribers With Exclusive Discounts